Accommodation · Last updated 2 June 2026

 • La Linea hotels typically cost 40 to 60% less than comparable Gibraltar accommodation

-• Playa de Poniente is the main town beach, shallow and calm — good for younger kids
+• Playa de Poniente is the main town beach, long and sandy with calm water, suitable for younger children

-• La Linea is safe, walkable, and well set up for families; it is not a resort town but it has everything you need
+• La Linea is safe, walkable, and well set up for families visiting Gibraltar on a sensible budget

 Why Stay in La Linea Instead of Gibraltar?

 The trade-off is the border crossing.
-At the time of writing (April 2026), the new Gibraltar-EU treaty has been delayed from its original April 10 start date to July 15, 2026.
-Until then, the existing border remains in place — which means passport checks at La Verja.
-On most mornings, pedestrian crossings take 5 to 15 minutes.
-Factor in the walk and you are adding around 30 minutes to any Gibraltar day trip, each way.
-For families with young children, that is worth planning around.
+The Gibraltar-EU treaty has provisional application set for 15 July 2026 (the Coreper approved the treaty text on 1 April 2026, with the original April date pushed back).
+Until that date, the existing border process remains in place: passport checks at La Verja.
+On most mornings the pedestrian queue takes 5 to 15 minutes.
+Factor in the walk from your hotel and you are adding around 20 to 30 minutes each way to any Gibraltar day trip.
+For families with young children, that is worth building into your schedule.

 What to Look for in a Family Hotel in La Linea

-• Family rooms or triple/quadruple rooms: Some La Linea hotels only have standard doubles, which means paying for two rooms if you have two kids.
-Look for advertised family rooms or ask directly.
+• Family rooms or triple/quadruple rooms: Some La Linea hotels only list standard doubles.
+If you have two children, ask directly about family rooms or connecting rooms, or consider an apartment instead.

 • Cot availability: If you are travelling with a baby or toddler, confirm cot availability before booking.
-Most hotels provide them free or for a small fee, but supply is limited.
+Most hotels provide them free or for a small charge, but supply is limited in peak summer weeks.

-• Air conditioning: Non-negotiable in summer.
-La Linea gets genuinely hot from June onwards.
-Check that the AC is in-room and functioning.
+• Air conditioning: Non-negotiable from June onwards.
+La Linea gets hot from mid-June.
+Check that AC is in-room and functional, not just in the lobby.

 Comparing Hotel Types for Families